AmitThakkar/AngularJS-Interceptor/README.md

             }, 100);
             return deferred.promise;
         };
-        // defining a method, which will call after response received. this.response = function (response) {
+        // defining a method, which will be called after response received. this.response = function (response) {
             console.log("Executing after response of interceptor2");
             // If you want to do some async work after response received then use $q service and return promise.